 Bruhl MD2800 Pro Dual Turbine Dryer

-Well, some of us aren’t satisfied with just one motorcycle and therefore this dryer is perfect for those who have multiple vehicles to get through.
+Well, some of us aren’t satisfied with just one motorcycle; therefore, this dryer is perfect for those with multiple vehicles to get through.

-It has a beefy industrial design, built to be hard-wearing and put to good use.
+It has a sturdy industrial design, built to be hard-wearing and put to good use.

-The MD2800 Pro does not have heat assist settings, but that is because the twin turbines generate heat as the air passes through into the hose and so the air is warmed naturally through the process.
+The MD2800 Pro does not have heat assist settings, but the twin turbines generate heat as the air passes through into the hose, so the air is warmed naturally through the process.

-The hose length extends up to 3m and it comes with an extra-long Hi-Vis power lead.
+The hose length extends to 3m and comes with an extra-long Hi-Vis power lead.

-Maybe you have a big Harley Davidson Road King, or you have a family of dirt bikes in the garage, or a pristine 1966 BSA alongside your car collection; in any of those scenarios the MD2800 Pro might just be the dryer for you.
+Maybe you have a big Harley Davidson Road King, a family of dirt bikes in the garage, or a pristine 1966 BSA alongside your car collection; in any of those scenarios, the MD2800 Pro might be the dryer for you.

 - Excellent amount of power

 A few things to consider when buying a motorcycle dryer: